enfreck/cyber-notes/Reverse Engineering/gdb.md

-	`x/x *0x401000`  Examines memory at address 0x401000 as a hexadecmal integer `x/s $r0`  Examines memory pointed to by the register r0 as a string `x/4x $r0`  Examines 4 bytes of memory pointed to by the register r0 as a hexadecimal integer `quit`  Exit gdb
+	`x/x *0x401000`  Examines memory at address 0x401000 as a hexadecmal integer `x/s $r0`  Examines memory pointed to by the register r0 as a string `x/4x $r0`  Examines 4 bytes of memory pointed to by the register r0 as a hexadecimal integer `info locals`  Show values of local variables currently on the stack `quit`  Exit gdb
 `-ex "gcore <file>"` Dump process memory to file  (Ex: -ex "gcore 7-process.core" = Dump process memory to file: 7-process.core)
 `-ex starti <.exe>`  Load process
+`set disassembly-flavor intel`  Set binary to intel